-During the year ended December 31, 2016, \$3,544,186 was used in net cash from operating activities compared to \$4,361,430 of cash used in operating activities for the year ended December 31, 2015.
-The decrease in cash used by operating activities was a result of a decrease in net loss with the stock-based compensation in the amount of \$826,307 compared to \$131,714 in 2015.
+During the year ended December 31, 2017, \$5,385,742 was used in net cash used in operating activities compared to \$3,544,186 of cash used in operating activities for the same period in the prior year.
+The increase in cash used by operating activities was a result of primarily increase in research and development activities.